gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Improvements to code quality plugins

 The PMD plugin now supports a new property `maxFailures`.
 If set, the build will not fail if the number of failures is below the defined treshold.
-This can help to introduce PMD into existing projects that may initially have a large number of warnings.
+This can help to introduce PMD into existing projects that may initially have too many warnings.

 ```
 pmd {
     maxFailures = 150
 }
 ```

 This was contributed by [Matthew Duggan](https://github.com/mduggan).

+As of Gradle 6.4, PMD also enabled [incremental analysis](dsl/org.gradle.api.plugins.quality.Pmd.html#org.gradle.api.plugins.quality.Pmd:incrementalAnalysis) by default.

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.